YaroslavGarashchenko/Bash/README.md

 Filesize: 2004

   14 Task (script14_positional_arg.sh)
-Tasks:
-- create a script that does the following: accepts any number of arguments prints all arguments in the following format "Arg1: <arg1 value>", "Arg2: <arg2 value>" adds the value of the next argument to the previous one and prints it out (for the last argument add the value of the first one)
+Create a script that does the following: accepts any number of arguments prints all arguments in the following format "Arg1: <arg1 value>", "Arg2: <arg2 value>" adds the value of the next argument to the previous one and prints it out (for the last argument add the value of the first one)